PM okays CDA restructuring plan

 The plan aims at restructuring of the development authority to make it efficient and improve its service delivery.
 It was explained that the object of restructuring is to introduce effective corporate governance model in the organisation.

-The plan was presented during a meeting chaired by the prime minister at the Prime Minister’s office Monday.
-The meeting was attended by SAPM for Information & Broadcasting Dr Firdous Ashiq, SAPM for Overseas Pakistani Zulfiqar Abbas Bukhari, Secretary Interior Maj (R) Azam Suleman Khan, Chairman CDA Amer Ahmed Ali, Nayyar Ali Dada and other others.
+The plan was presented during a meeting chaired by the prime minister at Prime Minister’s office Monday.
+The meeting was attended by SAPM for Information & Broadcasting Dr Firdous Ashiq Awan, SAPM for Overseas Pakistani Zulfiqar Abbas Bukhari, Secretary Interior Maj (R) Azam Suleman Khan, Chairman CDA Amer Ahmed Ali, Nayyar Ali Dada and other others.

 CDA chairman also presented the progress report of last six months and apprised the prime minister that for the first time, CDA’s financial health has significantly improved with an available balance of approximately Rs11 billion to be utilised for developmental activities.
 The prime minister was informed that after devolution and creation of MCI, the primary role of CDA remains sector development.